matthickey709/matthickey709.github.io/README.md

 ### Contact

-If you would like to reach out, feel free to email me at matthew.hickey[at]mun.ca, find me on [LinkedIn](www.linkedin.com/in/matthewjhickey).
+If you would like to connect, feel free to email me at matthew.hickey[at]mun.ca, find me on [LinkedIn](www.linkedin.com/in/matthewjhickey).